Akindoyin-Olusola/airbnb-clone-project/README.md

 **Importance of User-Friendly Design**
 A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.

+**More UI/UX Design Planning**

+Figma Design Specifications
+Color Styles:

+Primary: #FF5A5F
+Secondary: #008489
+Background: #FFFFFF
+Text: #222222
+Secondary Text: #717171
+Typography:

+Primary Font: Circular, Medium (500), 16px
+Headings: Circular, Bold (700), 24px-32px
+Secondary Text: Circular, Book (400), 14px

+Identifying design properties in a mockup is essential because it ensures clarity, consistency, and efficiency.
+It helps developers accurately translate the design, maintains a unified look across the product, and improves communication between teams.
+Clear properties like colors, typography, and spacing also enhance user experience and make the design easier to scale and maintain.